ThePillenwerfer/Youtube-List-View-Extension/README.md

 # YouTube Subscriptions List View

+Forked from [https://github.com/engin0223/Youtube-List-View-Extension](https://github.com/engin0223/Youtube-List-View-Extension) and modified for use in Firefox.

 **YouTube Subscriptions List View** is a Chrome Extension (Manifest V3) that forces the YouTube Subscriptions and Home feeds into a classic, readable **List View** layout.

 Modern YouTube forces a "Rich Grid" layout that hides video descriptions and truncates metadata.
 This extension restores the vertical list format, fetches the missing video descriptions, and provides a customizable UI to adjust the layout to your preference.